The Shin-Bijutsukai was a turn-of-the-century (1901-1902) design magazine full of vintage Japanese art prints.

 From page 44, this print of blossom on black reminds me of the designs you get on fancy origami paper.

-I love the colours in this print from page 45 of the magazine.
+I love the colours in this print.
 Four colourful circles of nature on a blue and blossom background.

 This vintage Japanese art print looks almost Chinese in style with pink roses on a pale green background.